SolaceDev/pubsubplus-opentelemetry-go-integration/test/README.md

 ### Toxi Proxi
 The broker is often accessed through [toxiproxi](https://github.com/Shopify/toxiproxy) to test various edge cases that rely on network saturation, latency, disconnects, etc. Toxiproxi, which is stood up in docker-compose based test contexts, can be controlled through the golang [client](https://github.com/Shopify/toxiproxy/tree/master/client).

-### Kerberos
-Kerberos tests can be run when using testcontainers by exporting the variable KRB_TEST_IMAGE with a valid Kerberos server image.

-### OAuth
-OAuth tests can be run when using testcontainers by exporting the variable OAUTH_TEST_IMAGE with a valid OAuth server image.

 ## Generated SEMPv2 client
 In addition to the above generated code, we generate a SEMPv2 client based on the SEMPv2 spec using the [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) that is used in tests in order to configure remote resources.
 To generate the SEMPv2 client, Docker must be installed.
 Navigate to `./test/sempclient` and run `go generate`.
 This will generate the config, action and monitor APIs.
 See `./test/sempclient/semp-client.go` for the various generate directives.